-We are gathering feedback on the draft Bistcho Lake Sub-regional Plan to support caribou recovery with an approach that considers a broad range of interests and land-use activities.
+We gathered feedback on the draft Bistcho Lake Sub-regional Plan to support caribou recovery with an approach that considers a broad range of interests and land-use activities.

 The draft plan was informed by recommendations provided by the Bistcho Lake Caribou Sub-regional Task Force.

-Your feedback is important and will help identify opportunities to refine the Bistcho Lake Sub-regional Plan, as well as inform the socio-economic assessment that will be completed on the plan.
+Your feedback will help identify opportunities to refine the Bistcho Lake Sub-regional Plan, as well as inform the socio-economic assessment that will be completed on the plan.